Skip to content

 Run the Indexer

-To run our indexer, we're going to run a series of sqd commands:
+To run our indexer, we're going to run a series of sqd commands, as follows:

 1. Build our project